Emanuelbinyamin/Base64/README.md

 ### 2. Binary Data Encoding and Decoding

-- The script reads an image file (`image_NueralNine.png`) in binary mode.
+- The script reads an image file (`image.png`) in binary mode.
 - It creates an identical copy of the image to demonstrate handling binary data.
 - The binary data is then encoded into a Base64 string, which is safe for text transmission.
 - The script also decodes the Base64 string back to its original binary data, showing that the process is reversible.

 ### 3. Use Cases

-- **Transmitting Data:** Base64 encoding is commonly used to safely transmit binary data like images, files, and executables over text-based protocols like email, HTTP, and others.
+- **Transmitting Data:** Base64 encoding is commonly used to safely transmit binary data like: images, files, and executables over text-based protocols like email, HTTP, and others.
 - **Storage:** Sometimes, data is stored in Base64 format to ensure compatibility across systems that handle text rather than raw binary.